Updated: Oct 23

 Investing can be a valuable skill for kids and teens to learn, as it can help them build financial independence and security later in life.
 As parents, it's important to teach our kids about the value of money and how to make it work for them.
 One of the best ways to do this is by teaching them about investing.
 While it may seem daunting, investing is an important life skill that can help set our children up for financial success in the future.

-Here are some tips to help you get started teaching kids and teens how to invest:
+Below are 11 steps to help you get started teaching kids and teens how to invest: